1. Description of refugee situation

 Mostly in urban settings.

-Find live data, information and fact sheets on the refugee situation in Mexico on the UNHCR Operational Portal as well as Global Focus.
+For more information, visit the UNHCR Refugee Data Finder, information and fact sheets on the refugee situation in Mexico on the Global Focus and the Operational Portal.

 2. Mexico's response to the refugee situation

 An overview of how the Government has structured its ability to respond to the refugee situation, with the support of partners.

 Mexico has a strong national legal and institutional framework to protect asylum seekers and refugees.
 Mexico's law concerning refugees and asylum incorporates the broader definition of "refugee" found in the 1984 Cartagena Declaration, including gender as one of the causes of persecution in the definition of ‘refugee’.
 If an individual does not qualify for refugee status under this extended definition, Mexico's Commission for Refugee Assistance (COMAR) may grant complementary protection, preventing cases of possible returns of individuals to a country where their life would be in danger.